When you deploy Kubernetes, you get a cluster.

-Master components can be run on any machine in the cluster.
-However, for simplicity, set up scripts typically start all master components on the same machine, and do not run user containers on this machine.
+Control Plane components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all Control Plane components on the same machine, and do not run user containers on this machine.
 See Building High-Availability Clusters for an example multi-master-VM setup.